scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ---

-### 🐇 **2.1 Yearn Context**
+### 🐇 **2.1 Sommelier Context**

-🎥👨🏻‍🏫 To kick things off, we'll start by going over the yearn strategy tutorial (using foundry testing framework) that Yearn core dev, @charlesndalton, has gone over in this [video](https://www.youtube.com/watch?v=z48R7dhAGP4&ab_channel=ETHGlobal).

-This README will serve as a written tutorial / challenge on how to write the `Strategy.sol` described in this video.

-> _If you are more of a visual learner, check out the video.
-That said, please do make sure to understand the function details if you are watching the video and seeing him type out the solutions._
+🎥👨🏻‍🏫 The Sommelier protocol (Sommelier) is a Yield Aggregator project that has "Strategists" manage on-chain ERC4626 Vaults via the $SOMM chain infrastructure ($SOMM Validator sets, encoded-message transferrance via the Gravity Bridge, and $SOMM Governance).
+The project touts over 2X growth in TVL over the last 5-6 months and currently operates on Ethereum mainnet.

+Future video walkthroughs will be released (currently under development).
+This tutorial / challenge serves as a written version of future walkthroughs to be completed.

+Since Sommelier uses ERC4626 Vaults, it requires new smart contracts to be made to integrate external protocols to its ERC4626 Vaults.
+These smart contracts are referred to as `Adaptors`.

+This tutorial is broken into two main parts:

+1. ERC4626Agnostic Adaptors: Construction of an ERC4626 Agnostic Adaptor so any ERC4626 Vault can use the core functionalities of it.
+2. Sommelier-Specifics: Addition of Sommelier Specific aspects to make the Adaptor integratable with the Sommelier Tech Stack.

+---

-If you have questions that are outside of the scope of this challenge's TG group chat then we recommend trying to ask a question in the Yearn Discord or the [Yearn General Telegram Group Chat](https://t.me/yearnfinance).
-If you can get into the gated YFI Boarding School, you'll have access to lots of great people with a lot of experience too.
+If you have questions that are outside of the scope of this challenge's TG group chat then we recommend trying to ask a question in the [Sommelier Discord](https://discord.com/invite/ZcAYgSBxvY).
+As well, feel free to make PRs to the [Sommelier Smart Contracts Github](https://github.com/PeggyJV/cellar-contracts).

-🤓🤓 @charlesndalton covers making a yearn strategy where we pull DAI from the DAIVault in Yearn and deploy it in a lending pool in Compound.
-If you're not familiar with Compound, they are an OG lending protocol where users can be lenders and borrowers of whitelisted tokens (deemed legitimate through Compound governance).

-This README and the `Solutions.sol` file are the additional solutions files for this strategy that will help educate people in tandem with the video mentioned.

 Let's get into it! 👨🏻‍💻🧑🏻‍💻👩🏻‍💻